tunglambg131003/VinUni-database-project-Severus/README.md

   *V202100398*
   Email: [21phuc.bhl@vinuni.edu.vn](mailto:21phuc.bhl@vinuni.edu.vn)

 Feel free to contact us with any questions, suggestions, or comments related to this project.
-We welcome any feedback that can help improve this work or contribute to further research in the domain of music data analysis and visualization.
+We welcome any feedback that can help improve this work or contribute to further research.